 There were also a couple of places to practice your putting too.

 Try before you buy

 The driving range where different brands of drivers were available to try.
 This makes sense, as we would take a new car out for a spin before buying it, same thing.
-This sort of thing probably wouldn’t be available in a shop to try before you buy so the exhibition is a great idea if you are looking for new kit.
+This sort of thing probably wouldn’t be available in a shop (maybe it is?) to try before you buy so the exhibition is a great idea if you are looking for new kit.

 I am guilty of buying online without even knowing if things will fit me properly and be fit for purpose.
 So coming to a place like this would be really useful if there was that one thing you knew you had to get right.

 You could have your new golf shoes properly fitted and even your golf balls can be specific to your game.

 Yes you read that last bit correctly.
 Depending on how you play and your preferences will all depend on which ball would suit your game.
 We joined the queue for this one to speak to one of the Titleist professionals.
 As luck would have it we spoke to a lovely young lady and from the information Dude gave her about his style of game she was able to suggest which type of Titleist balls he should use.
 He was then given a pair of each (yes I know there are SO many jokes in this, but lets not go there!).